 Charlotte Checkers, Charlotte Knights Announce Queen City Winter Classic

-April 18, 2023 - American Hockey League (AHL) - Charlotte Checkers News Release
+April 18, 2023 - International League (IL) - Charlotte Knights News Release

 The Charlotte Checkers and Charlotte Knights today announced that the Checkers will host an outdoor hockey game at Truist Field in Uptown Charlotte during the 2023-24 American Hockey League regular season.
 The Queen City Winter Classic, presented by Pepsi, will be played against the Rochester Americans and will take place on Saturday, Jan.
 13, at 7 p.m.